ethanblomquist/configure-ad/README.md

 <h3>Step 12: Test Common User Account Actions</h3>
 <p>
 If we return to DC-1, we can test a few functions within Active Directory in regards to users.
 If, for example, a user attempts too many logins and their account locks, you can navigate to the EMPLOYEE OU -> bafor.leq(Whichever user is experiencing the issue) -> Account -> Check the Unlock Account box -> Apply.
-You can also reset user passwords, enable or disable their account, or move them to new Organizational Unit.
+You can also reset user passwords, enable or disable their account, or move them to a new Organizational Unit.
 These functions would all be useful in a variety or organizations
 </p>
 <p>
 <img src=https://i.imgur.com/0V375YL.png/>